daharoni/kilnpi/README.md

 `pip install -r requirements.txt`

+5. If running on a raspberry pi, you will also need to install raspberry pi specific requirements:

+`pip install -r requirements-rpi.txt`

 ## How to run the server
 This project has Docker setup but I don't know enough yet for describing exactly how to use it.